Bengalis: Gastronomy

 Bengali cuisine is the culinary style of the Bengali people.
 It has the only traditionally developed multi-course tradition from South Asia that is analogous in structure to the modern service à la russe style of French cuisine, with food served course-wise rather than all at once.
 The dishes of Bengal are often centuries old and reflect the rich history of trade in Bengal through spices, herbs, and foods.
 With an emphasis on fish and vegetables served with rice as a staple diet, Bengali cuisine is known for its subtle flavours, and its huge spread of confectioneries and milk-based desserts.
 One will find the following items in most dishes; mustard oil, fish, panch phoron, lamb, onion, rice, cardamom, yogurt and spices.
 The food is often served in plates which have a distinct flowery pattern often in blue or pink.
 Common beverages include shorbot, borhani, ghol, matha, lachhi, falooda, Rooh Afza, natural juices like Akher rosh, Khejur rosh, Aamrosh, Dudh cha, Taler rosh, Masala cha, as well as basil seed or tukma-based drinks.

-East and West Bengali cuisines have many similarities, but also many unique traditions at the same time.
+Bangladeshi and West Bengali cuisines have many similarities, but also many unique traditions at the same time.
 These kitchens have been influenced by the history of the respective regions.
 The kitchens can be further divided into the urban and rural kitchens.
-Urban kitchens in eastern Bengal consist of native dishes with foreign Mughal influence, for example the Haji biryani and Chevron Biryani of Old Dhaka.
+Urban kitchens in Bangladesh consist of native dishes with foreign Mughal influence, for example the Haji biryani and Chevron Biryani of Old Dhaka.